MarkVelichkovskiy/markvelichkovskiy.github.io/Step Project Forkio/README.md

 This project is build usind package builder Gulp.
 Preprocessor SASS (SCSS) is used.

-Header and section "People Are talking About Fork" is done by Dmytro.
+Header and section "People Are talking About Fork" is done by Maksym.
-Sections "Revolutionary Editor", "Here is what you get" and Fork Subscription Pricing is done by Oleksandr.
+Sections "Revolutionary Editor", "Here is what you get" and Fork Subscription Pricing is done by Mark.

 ## The latest version

-Details of the last version can be found on the gitlab repository https://gitlab.com/AShtuka/step-project-forkio.git
+Details of the last version can be found on the gitlab repository https://gitlab.com/MarkVelichkovskiy/step-project-forkio.git

 ## Liсence